System Design Space

 Conceptual architecture

-• Chat-first interface: request on the left, live preview on the right.
+• Dialogue-based interface: request on the left, live preview on the right.

 • Iterative cycle: prompt, generation, verification, revision.